-Even closer to home, Bryan has had two destructive tornadoes in the last five years.
+Even closer to home, Bryan has had two destructive tornadoes in recent years.
 In 2019, an EF-2 twister damaged several buildings and severely injured a man east of town.
 In 2016, an EF-1 tornado battered several neighborhoods along a two-mile path, damaging more than 150 homes.

 In December 2006, a twister moved south to north for five miles across central College Station and did considerable damage along FM2818, Southwest Parkway, and Texas Avenue.
 The National Weather Service rated that tornado as an EF-1 on the Enhanced Fujita Scale, with 110 miles per hour winds.

-Those storms are vivid reminders of why it’s essential to know how to prepare and react to a tornado.
+It’s essential to know how to prepare and react.
 These links provide in-depth information about what to do before, during, and after a tornado:

 - American Red Cross

 - Videos: What to do Before, During, and After a tornado

 College Station doesn’t have outdoor tornado sirens, so when severe weather approaches, pay close attention to local radio and television stations.
 They do an excellent job of providing pertinent information, including tornado watches and warnings issued by the National Weather Service.